afridlund85/php7-api-framework/README.md

 ##Some Key Concepts

+* PHP 7 only
+* No dependencies(expect PSR-7 interfaces)
 * PSR: 1,2,4,7
 * No statics, no globals
-* No strict conventions in naming/routing, folder structure etc
+* No forced strict conventions in naming/routing, folder structure etc when using
 * No settings or configs
 * Transparency, no unncessary abstraction/wrapping
-* PHP7 strict types, declare all parameters and return types
+* Use PHP 7 strict types, (except PSR-7 classes, cuz they're not PHP 7)

 ## Intended usage